siyelo/blog/source/_posts/2012-07-13-rails-deployment-audit.markdown

 comments: true
 categories: Rails Tools
 author: Dalibor Nasevic
----
+avatar: /images/avatars/dalibor.jpg
+image: /images/artwork/rails.jpg

-We recently undertook an audit of a Rails deployment for a system developed by [Red Comet Labs](http://www.redcometlabs.com/).
+headline: We recently undertook an audit of a Rails deployment for a system developed by Red Comet Labs.
 It is a Rails 3.2 application that integrates with 3 different storage systems (CouchDB, PostgreSQL and Redis).
 It is deployed using Capistrano and the server setup and management is done using Chef.
+---
 We shared our Rails Deployment experience with Red Comet Labs, and in this article we'll discuss a checklist of some [devops](http://www.jedi.be/blog/2010/02/12/what-is-this-devops-thing-anyway/) practices and tools we are familiar with.

 ## Extract sensitive data